Kajsa Ekis Ekman: Journalism

-Högdalen swimming pool
+Article on Högdalen swimming pool

 In 2010, Ekman put up the bathtub of the Municipal commissioner for Sports, Regina Kevius, for sale on the online marketplace Blocket in protest against the commissioner's privatization of the public swimming pool in Högdalen, Stockholm.
 The ad was removed by Blocket because the bathtub did not belong to the advertiser.
 Ekman argued that by the same logic, Kevius also had no right to sell the swimming pool, as it belonged to the people.
 The inspiration came from activists in Gothenburg who put up local politicians' homes for sale on online realtor site Hemnet after the city started selling properties from the public housing stock.
 Ekman followed up by posting books that she guessed the chairman of the municipal board in Nacka was reading since he put the operation of libraries out for tender.

-Illegal adoptions
+Articles on illegal adoptions

 In 2018, Ekman revealed in an article in Aftonbladet that children had been stolen from China for adoption when politician Ulf Kristersson had a tenure as chairman of the Swedish Adoption Center.
 He has since become the leader of the Moderate Party and further on Prime Minister of Sweden.
 Over thirty children were placed from orphanages involved in human trafficking.
 The article was followed up by a report in Dagens Nyheter in 2022, which showed that Kristersson was aware of the suspicions.
 Ekman expressed surprise that no investigating journalists had picked up the story.

-Israel
+Articles on Israel and Palestine

-Ekman argues that Israel as a state is "built on occupation, the displacement of people, and apartheid" and that this should be criticized.In the summer of 2015, she participated as an activist aboard one of the ships in the Ship to Gaza campaign to protest against Israel's blockade of Gaza.
-The ship was overtaken by the Israeli military, and she was subsequently detained for a week in Giv'on Prison in Ramla.